Jantho Orangutan Release Site

 SOCP commenced construction during October 2012 of basic temporary facilities within the area of Pinus Jantho Nature Reserve.
 Staff facilities are located on one side of the river and some small reintroduction facilities for the orangutans at the other side.
 March 2011 marked the official first release of 4 orangutans into Jantho Nature Reserve.

 Orangutans are deliberately chosen by SOCP staff, before they are transported to the reintroduction site.
-Once they have had a full health assessment, microchipped (so staff can track them when released) and show natural signs of orangutan behaviour, for example building nests, and become relatively wild within the captive setting, they are then planned to be released.
+Once they have had a full health assessment and show natural signs of orangutan behaviour, for example building nests, and become relatively wild within the captive setting, they are then planned to be released.
 The orangutans are transported to the reintroduction cages where they will spend a short period of time familiarising themselves to the area before they are then released.

 After being released, each orangutan will be monitored frequently in the forest, starting in the morning once an orangutan steps out from their sleeping nest until towards the evening, where the orangutan has started building a new nest to sleep in.
 The purpose of this monitoring is to collect comprehensive data related to behaviour and survival capability of the reintroduced orangutans.

-T date over thirty orangutans have been successfully released into Jantho Nature Reserve.
+To date over eighty orangutans have been successfully released into Jantho Nature Reserve.
 Jantho also opens doors for additional research into the area.
 The ongoing activities include: